Local government in the United States: Town or township governments

 In many states, most or all of the land area of counties is divided into townships, which may or may not be incorporated.
 In New York, Wisconsin and New England, county subdivisions are called towns.
 The U.S. Census divides counties in states not having such subdivisions into other minor civil divisions, sometimes using electoral districts.

 The terms "township" and "town" are closely related (in many historical documents the terms are used interchangeably).
-However, the powers granted to townships or towns vary considerably from state to state.
-Many states grant townships some governmental powers (making them civil townships, either independently or as a part of the county government.
+The powers granted to townships or towns vary considerably from state to state.
+Many states grant townships some governmental powers (making them civil townships, either independently or as a part of the county government).
 In others, survey townships are non-governmental.
 Towns in the six New England states and townships in New Jersey and Pennsylvania are included in this category by the Census Bureau, despite the fact that they are legally municipal corporations, since their structure has no necessary relation to concentration of population, which is typical of municipalities elsewhere in the United States.
 In particular, towns in New England have considerably more power than most townships elsewhere and often function as legally equivalent to cities, typically exercising the full range of powers that are divided between counties, townships, and cities in other states.
 In New England, towns are a principal form of local municipal government, providing many of the functions of counties in other states.
 In California, by contrast, the pertinent statutes of the Government Code clarify that "town" is simply another word for "city", especially a general law city as distinct from a charter city.
 In some states, large areas have no general-purpose local government below the county level.

 Town or township governments are organized local governments authorized in the state constitutions and statutes of 20 Northeastern and Midwestern states, established to provide general government for a defined area, generally based on the geographic subdivision of a county.

 An additional dimension that distinguishes township governments from municipalities is the historical circumstance surrounding their formation.
 For example, towns in New England are also defined by a tradition of local government presided over by town meetings — assemblies open to all voters to express their opinions on public policy.

 The term "town" is also used for a local level of government in New York and Wisconsin.
 The terms "town" and "township" are used interchangeably in Minnesota.

 Some townships or other incorporated areas like villages, boroughs, plantations, and hamlets have governments and political power; others are simply geographic designations.
 Townships in many states are generally the product of the Public Land Survey System.